Voyager of the Seas Mediterranean Cruise

 Cruising in the Mediterranean is exhausting because there is so much to see and do.
 I recommend setting aside one day just to relax.
 This is certainly the cheapest way to see so many amazing things in a short amount of time.
 After this trip, the only places that I would visit again are Sicily and the Amalfi Coast.

-- The music & dancing choices onboard were Pig & Whistles Pub, The Vault Disco, Aquarium Bar, dance party at Cleopatra’s Needle, piano tunes at Schooner Bar, and Latin choice at High Notes.
+The music and dancing choices onboard were Pig & Whistles Pub, The Vault Disco, Aquarium Bar, dance party at Cleopatra’s Needle, piano tunes at Schooner Bar, and Latin choice at High Notes.

 Wear cool clothing as it is extremely hot in Italy.
 Stay hydrated and bring a hat and sunscreen.

-- In Sicily, we hired a cab driver to show us the sights, just picked one right off the lot.
-He did not speak English, nor did we speak Italian, but he got us to the sights and we made do and we enjoyed our tour immensely.
-The fee was $40 for 4 of us and we were with him around 6 hours.
+In Sicily, we hired a cab driver to show us the sights right off the lot.
+He did not speak English, nor did we speak Italian, but he got us to the sights and we enjoyed our tour immensely.
+The fee was $40 for four of us and we were with him around six hours.